raj26000/raj26000/README.md

 # <p align='center'> Hi, I'm [Rajdeep Agrawal](https://www.linkedin.com/in/rajdeep-agrawal-aa3947199/) :wave: </p>

 A brief introduction about myself - I'm **Rajdeep Agrawal**, a '22 B.Tech Graduate in **Engineering Physics** from the **Indian Institute of Technology, Hyderabad**.
-I currently work as a Data Scientist at **Neuron7.ai**, focussing primarily on **NLP** based applications.
-Passionate about building products that leverage data (in structured or unstructured form) to automate processes, eliminate redundancies and enable companies serve their customers and clients better.
+I currently work as a Machine Learning Engineer at **Observe.AI**, contributing to LLM-powered RnD projects along with service and system reliability initiatives.
+Passionate about building products that leverage data (in structured or unstructured form) to automate processes, eliminate redundancies, and enable companies to serve their customers and clients better.
 <!---
 <h3><p align="center"> <img src="https://komarev.com/ghpvc/?username=raj26000&label=Profile%20views&color=6805D3&style=flat" alt="Rajdeep" /> </p></h3>
 -->